Why Legalize Medical Aid In Dying?

 Ten Reasons Why Medical Aid in Dying Should be Legal in New York State

 Medical Aid in Dying is a medical end of life option that benefits patients and causes no harm.
 It occurs when a terminally ill, mentally competent adult patient, who is likely to die within six months, takes prescribed medicines, which must be self-administered, to end suffering and achieve a peaceful death.
-It is now legal in seven states and the District of Columbia, constituting almost 20% of the US population.
+It is now legal in ten states and the District of Columbia, with 1 in 5 adults residing a state where MAID is legal.

 1. Medical Aid In Dying is a proven safe and ethical medical practice.
 Evidence from states which permit Medical Aid In Dying has unequivocally demonstrated that it works as intended.
 None of the problems anticipated by opponents have emerged.
 Twenty years of reports on Medical Aid In Dying from Oregon reveal no serious problems at all.